AntonAM/curler/README.md

  - `data`: Optional request body data.
  - `timeout`: Total request timeout (connection/response) in milliseconds.
  - `connectionTimeout`: Connection timeout in milliseconds.
+ - `maxRedirects`: if not 0 libcurl will follow up to 'maxRedirects' redirections.

 ## Examples